-I wanted to help level the playing field a little, so what I created is a Youtube channel (-video is king-) where I read sci-fi/fantasy short stories and book excerpts.
-Each video uses pictures unique to that piece.
-I later discovered the horror community has been doing this for several years, good on ’em.
-The big difference, though, is that my videos are tailored to be an advertisement for the author.
-At the end of each video I talk about YOU, what projects you have going, how they can follow you, where they can read more of your writing.
-Pretty much anything you want to share.
+I wanted to help level the playing field for struggling writers, so I created a Youtube-channel/Podcast where I narrate sci-fi and fantasy short stories and book excerpts.
+There are a number of other channels that do similar things, but my videos are tailored to be an advertisement for the author, not a revenue generator for me.
+At the end of each video, I talk about YOU, what projects you have going, how they can follow you, where they can read more of your writing, pretty much anything you want to share.
 I’ll even put a link to your publications in the description so they can buy your book right on the spot.

 Now, unlike a magazine, I don’t pay you for your submissions.
-Despite what people think, youtube is a horrible way to make a living.
-People who sell door to door soap make more income than 99.99% of youtubers, it’s most often a labor of love.
-Instead, I get content, and you get a kickass promotional video that you can use to help showcase your mad writing skillz around the web.
-You can post it to your website, embed it in emails, share it on whatever social media platform you want.
-I try to craft you a little snapshot into the magic of your written world that will help you suck in new readers.
+Despite what people think, podcasting is a horrible way to make a living.
+People who sell soap door to door make more income than 99% of podcasts.
+Instead, I get to hone my skills and build a reputation, and you get a kickass promotional audiocast and video that you can use to help showcase your writing skills around the web.
+You can post both the podcast and the video straight to your website, embed it in emails, share it on whatever social media platform you want.
+I try to craft a little snapshot into the magic of your written world that will help you suck in new readers.

-In addition to that, I try my best to showcase you to my own growing fanbase.
-I post your story to youtube, vidme, facebook, twitter, google+, tumblr, pinterest and my personal website.
-I might not be large yet, but I’m damn well going to get there and I want to take you with me.
-Gaining fans is hard work, so when video reigns supreme you need a video to hook a killer fan base.
-Looking at the horror channels as an example, even their earliest videos continue to grow into the tens of thousands of views.
-My hope is that a single video now could be netting you fans for years to come, straight from my fanbase to yours.
+In addition to that, I try my best to showcase you to my own growing fan base.
+I post your story to my podcast, youtube, facebook, twitter, and my personal website and newsletter.
+I might not be huge yet, but I’m damn well going to get there.
+And as my audience grows so will your views.
+That is the great thing about ‘evergreen’ content, people always want to go back and listen to the older episodes.
+My hope is that a single video now could be netting you fans for years to come, straight from my fan base to yours.

 How does it work?

 You submit a story to me.
 I review it.
 If it meets my criteria and fits with what I need at the time, then it goes in the queue.
-Eventually, I then transform your story into an audio recording that I post to Youtube and other such sites.
-Each video contains a spotlight for the author, showcasing any websites, projects or publication you may have.
-I then spread this video all over the web in hopes of drumming up some fans for you.
+Eventually, I transform your story into an audio recording that I post to all my various platforms.
+Each episode contains a spotlight for you, the author, showcasing any websites, projects or publication you may have.
+I then spread this episode all over the web in hopes of drumming up some fans for you.

 So you’ve written a story and you would like Tall Tale TV to read it out loud.
 Wonderful!
 Head on over to the Submission Guidelines page to make sure it meets all criteria, and then pop over to the Submission Form to send it to me.